jstac/personal_website/pages/emet.md

 [Julia](http://julialang.org/) and organized into [Jupyter notebooks](https://jupyter.org/).

-You can either

-- run the notebooks live in your browser or

-- download them and run them locally
+You can either run the notebooks live in your browser or download them and run them locally.

-Details follow.

 ### Run the Notebooks Live